The 20 Best Melanoma Doctors Near Me in Oregon, US

 Offers Telehealth

-Shivaani Kummar is an Oncologist in Portland, Oregon.
+Shivaani Kummar is an Oncologist practicing medicine in Portland, Oregon.
 Dr. Kummar is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Desmoid Tumor, Alveolar Soft Part Sarcoma, Ovarian Cancer, and Melanoma.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Desmoid Tumor, Alveolar Soft Part Sarcoma, Melanoma, and Ovarian Cancer.

 Distinguished in Melanoma